 One letter of recommendation is required but applicants may provide additional letters of recommendation.
 Please do not include more than four letters of recommendation.
 Seek out references from professors, work colleagues, or supervisors who have personal knowledge of your academic or work performance and can speak to your potential to succeed in law school.
 A signature is required on all letters of recommendation submitted, preferably on letterhead.
 Please note that the LSAC Recommender Service is included in your CAS registration.
 Letters submitted on your behalf are included with your LSAC Report.
 To use this service, follow the directions outlined on LSAC’s website.

 Interviews are not required for admission consideration and will not be factored into the Admissions Committee’s final decision regarding your application.
 St. Thomas Law encourages you to visit our community.
 Individual appointments and group informational sessions are scheduled throughout the year.
 To schedule a visit, please contact us via email at email@example.com or you may call us at (305) 623-2310.

-Foreign transcripts must be submitted to a member of the National Association of Credential Evaluation Services (NACES) or to the Credential Assembly Service of the Law School Admission Council for transcript authentication and evaluation.
-To view a list of NACES approved agencies visit www.NACES.org or call the Office of Admissions and Financial Aid at (305) 623-2310.
+Foreign transcripts must be submitted to the Credential Assembly Service of the Law School Admission Council for transcript authentication and evaluation.
 For the Credential Assembly Service of the Law School Admission Council visit http://www.lsac.org/jd/applying-to-law-school/cas.

 JD for foreign lawyers: JD with advanced standing